maelstrom-software/maelstrom/doc/book/src/installation.md

 These commands retrieve the pre-built binaries from the [Maelstrom GitHub release page](https://github.com/maelstrom-software/maelstrom/releases).
-If you don't have `cargo-binstall`, you can just manually install the binaries from the releases page.
+If you don't have `cargo-binstall`, you can directly install the pre-built binaries by simply untarring the release artifacts.
 For example:

 ```bash
 wget -q -O - https://github.com/maelstrom-software/maelstrom/releases/latest/download/cargo-maelstrom-x86_64-unknown-linux-gnu.tgz | tar xzf -
 ```

-This will download and extract the latest release of `cargo-maelstrom` for x86 Linux.
+This will download and extract the latest release of `cargo-maelstrom` for Linux on the x86-64 architecture.

 ## Installing Using Nix

-We have a `nix.flake` file, so you can install all Maelstrom binaries with something like:
+Maelstrom includes a `nix.flake` file, so you can install all Maelstrom binaries with `nix profile install`:

 ```bash
 nix profile install github:maelstrom-software/maelstrom
 ```

-Our Nix flake doesn't currently have the ability to install individual binaries.
+The Nix flake doesn't currently support installing individual binaries.

 ## Installing From Source With `cargo install`